DOC문서PROJECT.docx

 reports submitted to NASA Aviation Safety Reporting System (ASRS) program.
 ASRS

-to reduce the ikelihood of aviation accidents.
-We need tools that can help ASRS to
+reduce the ikelihood of aviation accidents.
+We need tools that can help ASRS to monitor

-monitor changes in the narratives of the reports over time and can summarize these
+changes in the narratives of the reports over time and can summarize these reports.

 Hours 40 hours per week (standard)